pmoise1981/IS601-homework1/readme.md

 ## Learning

-I am enjoying the course.
+I will pass the course.